bigsql/hive_fdw/README.md

 ## JAR files for HDP ##

-run the command`hadoop classpath` as the hive user to find the root directory containing the hadoop JAR files (`/usr/hdp/2.4.0.0-169`):
+Run the command `hadoop classpath` as the hive user to find the root directory containing the hadoop JAR files (`/usr/hdp/2.4.0.0-169`):

 ```bash
 [root@sandbox ~]# su - hive